ArthurDanjou/artsite/content/now.md

 ## Research Intern at CMAP

 Since **April 2026**, I am an AI Research Intern at **CMAP, Ecole Polytechnique**, working on adversarially robust distributed learning under the supervision of El Mahdi El Mhamdi.
-I am building and extending **Byzantine-resilient aggregation** frameworks — [Krum](/projects/krum) is the open-source backbone of this work.
+I am building and extending **Byzantine-resilient aggregation** frameworks, with [Krum](/projects/krum) as the open-source backbone of this work.

 ## PhD Incoming